2008 Permatang Pauh by-election: By-election results

 Final results announced by the Election Commission reveals Anwar Ibrahim won 31,195 of the estimated 47,000 votes cast in the district in the northern state of Penang, while rival Arif Shah Omar Shah got only 15,524 votes and a third candidate had 92 votes.

+Malaysian general by-election, 26 August 2008: Permatang Pauh The by-election was called due to the resignation of incumbent, Wan Azizah Wan Ismail.